lostpebble/pullstate/docs/quick-example-server-rendered.md

 * Notice that we pass our Pullstate core instance into `<PullstateProvider>` as `instance`

 * Lastly, we need to return this state to the client somehow.
-We call `getPullstateSnapshot()` on the instance and set it on `window.__PULLSTATE__`, to be parsed and hydrated on the client.
+We call `getPullstateSnapshot()` on the instance, stringify it, escape a couple characters, and set it on `window.__PULLSTATE__`, to be parsed and hydrated on the client.

 ## Client-side state hydration